Anknoit/Anknoit/README.md

 IoT Enthusiast | Engineer | Storyteller
 ---------------------------------------------------------------

 I love building application for IoT and IIoT where I can see the devices connected and orchestrating a perfect symphony of data and streams.
-I have experiance in Telecom applications building, optimizing networks, and exploring global markets and finance on the side, and let me tell you one thing.......<br><b>I LOVE IT ❤️!!</b>
+I have experience in Telecom applications building, optimizing networks, and exploring global markets and finance on the side, and let me tell you one thing.......<br><b>I LOVE IT ❤️!!</b>

 * 🖥️  See my portfolio at [My Portfolio](http://anknoit.github.io/)
 * ✉️  You can contact me at [ankitjha8891@gmail.com](mailto:ankitjha8891@gmail.com)